Awelson/Notes/docs/Notes/posts/howilearnjapanese.md

 - [atatakakunaru](https://www.youtube.com/@atatakakunaru) ([takao shinji](https://www.youtube.com/@takaosub) in particular)
 - [kokubibi](https://www.youtube.com/@kkvv.)

 I also watch clips from these VTubers.
-They are much shorter compared to videos / streams, and are edited to include subs.
+They are much shorter compared to videos/streams, and are edited to include subs.
 Sometimes the clips include animations and drawings which make them fun to watch.
 Below are some clip channels I often frequent :

 - [朝と海](https://www.youtube.com/@asaandumi)
 - [kage](https://www.youtube.com/@kage0123)